 So who is responsible?
 Why was animal welfare ever devolved to Wales when it seems they have no wish to improve things for the thousands of breeding dogs in their country?
 They did make an effort to bring in new legislation in 2010 but that failed and is now seemingly to be watered down if it ever becomes law.
 The WA have not, as far as we are aware, thought out who would enforce these new rules and therefore any legistlation will be as useless as legislation which is in place now as Councils will carry on just ignoring it.
 Wales is the capitol of the puppy farming industry and as such they should be the first to get things under control then hopefully the rest of the UK will follow suit.

 Update Ceredigion.
 We have made a further visit to this breeder and yet again we found breaches in license conditions and the AWA.
-RSPCA were informed but as usual did nothing.
+RSPCA were informed.
 We are waiting to hear what steps the council have taken and will let you know when they inform us.
 This may take some time as it can take up to two weeks to even get an acknowledgement from Ceredigion council!
 We hope their welfare officers act a bit quicker.
 3rd June...still waiting a response from Ceredigion council, their efficiency knows no bounds!

 Puppy Love would like to thank Gail Parsons and Cocker Spaniel Rescue for the information given to us to help trace this breeder.

 The Kennel Club guardians of dogs or of dog breeders?